XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/resupply.md

 > ![](/GFL/assets/images/FurnitureTrash.png "Trash Icon")

-### How does the Radiant Collection rate work?

-> For normal rate, 2% divided by the number of banners in the radiant is the chance of pulling a skin from a specific banner.
->
-> Pro-tip: Don't.
-Radiant is akin to the standard banner in gachas.

 ### I won't be using the costume.
 How can I scrap it?

 > I bring this news with a heavy heart that it is impossible.
 Deal with it.